Boose77/resume_skills/README.md

 * Managed application rules via GPO.

 ### *MalwareBytes* -
-* Implemented into our company by myself.
+* Implemented MalwareBytes into our company by myself.
 * Create configuration policies using the console.
 * Deploy via SCCM or manually install if needed.
 * Create security policies for the MWB client in the console